SamihaFansur/SamihaFansur/README.md

 - 🎯 In my final year at The University of Sheffield

-- 📚 Doing my dissertation on Gamifying Online Teamwork
+- 📚 Doing my dissertation on Gamifying Online Teamwork for Software Engineering Projects

 - 🔭 Completed **my placement year at SYMCA**